 Is it a Felony to Stalk Someone in Weld County?

 Stalking is a felony offense in Colorado and conviction comes with significant penalties.
 A first offense of stalking in Greeley is a class 5 felony.
 As an extraordinary risk crime, potential ramifications can include 1-5 years in the Colorado Department of Corrections and up to $100,000 in fines.
 However, stalking becomes a class 4 felony if it is a second or subsequent stalking offense within 7 years, is in violation of a protection order, or a violation of probation or parole.
 Consequences in these circumstances can be 2-10 years in prison, as well as fines of $2,000 – $500,000.

 Weld County Stalking Defense Lawyer

 Accusations or charges of stalking should be taken seriously and contacting a reputable criminal defense lawyer early on is crucial.
-O’Malley and Sawyer, LLC has proven results, representing clients charged with felonies in Colorado for decades.
+Sawyer Legal Group, LLC has proven results, representing clients charged with felonies in Colorado for decades.
 Perhaps the alleged victim didn’t experience serious emotional distress or you only contacted them one time.
 Nevertheless, contact our office for a free consultation where we will carefully analyze your unique situation and suggest next steps, all while prioritizing your best possible outcome.

 If you or someone you know is facing stalking charges, be smart.
-Contact the highly rated defense attorneys at O’Malley and Sawyer, LLC at 303-731-0719.
+Contact the highly rated defense attorneys at Sawyer Legal Group, LLC at 303-731-0719.
 Together, we can protect your future.

 Photo Credit: Pexels – Pixabay